solarina/zion-docs/README.md

 # Merchant Guide

 A vey short guide for the merchant who want to connect their shops into our payment system.

 ## Login

-Go to the https://zion.ae/login/ and login with your username and password
+Go to https://zion.ae/login/ and login with your username and password.

 ![login](resources/login-page.png)

 ## Switch Shop

-From the sidebar just below the shop name, you can select te "switch account" button.
+From the sidebar just below the shop name, you can select the "switch account" button.
 Then you will see a list of all your shops.
-Select the shop that you like to work on.
+Select the shop that you like to work with.

 ![login](resources/switch-shop.png)

 ## Get the Shop ID

-Select the "Settings" button from the sidebar, and in opened page go to the second tab which is "Shop settings".
+Select the "Settings" button from the sidebar, and on opened page go to the second tab which is "Shop settings".

 ![login](resources/shop-id.png)